thierrygosselin/assigner/README.md

 with the following Terminal command: `sudo rm /usr/local/bin/gsisim`

 **v.0.1.1**
-* `subsample` and `iterations.subsample` were implemented to analyse the impact of sample size on assignment.
+* `subsample` and `iteration.subsample` were implemented to analyse the impact of sample size on assignment.
 Usefull in the case of large bias in individuals between populations.
-The `iterations.subsample` argument creates x subsample dataset.
+The `iteration.subsample` argument creates x subsample dataset.